coq/coq/doc/sphinx/proof-engine/ltac.rst

 dependencies in the variables :n:`@ident__i` and returns a functional term of the form :n:`fun @ident__1 … ident__n => @term`.

-The main entry of the grammar is :n:`@expr`.
+The main entry of the grammar is :n:`@ltac_expr`.
 This language is used in proof mode but it can also be used in toplevel definitions as shown below.

 .. note::